 What is Depression?
 Depression is a chemical imbalance in the brain that manifests as a mood disorder.
 Its symptoms include low mood most of the day on most days (for at least 2 weeks), feelings of hopelessness and/or helplessness, loss of pleasure in previously enjoyable activities, irritability, guilt, low energy, fatigue, change in sleep, change in eating, aches or pains, and thoughts of death or suicide.
 Someone suffering from depression may have some or all of these symptoms.

 Treatment of Depression.
 Depression is best treated as early as possible.
-Psychotherapy is an extremely effective treatment form of treatment, especially cognitive behavioral therapy (CBT).
+Psychotherapy is an extremely effective form of treatment, especially cognitive behavioral therapy (CBT).
 During CBT, patients learn to identify thought patterns that contribute to their depressed feelings, challenge those thought patterns, and replace them with healthier beliefs systems.
 They will also be encouraged to engage in behaviors that provide them with positive feelings, such as being with friends, exercising, engaging in activities they previously enjoyed or finding new interests.
 For some, medication is a helpful adjunct to therapy.
 It can take a few weeks for medication to be effective, and some people do not like the side effects.
+CBT has been shown to be very effective in alleviating the symptoms of depression and helping individuals back to the path of where they want to be.

 –Dr. Melanie S. Levine